Garnish:

 Squeeze lime juice into a 10-ounce glass over ice cubes; add spent lime shell.
 Add tequila and crème de cassis.
 Stir.
 Fill glass with ginger ale.
 Serve with a straw."

-The above calls for a 10oz glass which is as big as a true Highball glass gets.
-Modern-day recipes (including our recipe) are for larger, typically 12oz, Collins glasses.
+Tellingly, both the above recipes call for a 10oz glass, which is the maximum size of a true Highball glass.
+Modern-day El Diablo recipes (including ours) call for larger, typically 12oz, Collins glasses.

 Nutrition: